 Date of approval 2020-09-15 Decision The use of dynamic memory allocation by Adaptive Applications and Functional Clusters is allowed and assumed upon designing the AUTOSAR Adaptive Platform standard.
 The use of dynamic memory allocation is essentially indispensable as the AUTOSAR Adaptive Platform standard employs C++ as the language for its API.
 As the AUTOSAR Adaptive Platform standard will be used in safety-related systems, dynamic memory allocation can cause non-deterministic behavior.
 Two typical issues are the fragmentation and non-deterministic allocation/de-allocation processing time.
 Memory allocators designed for non-safety-critical systems often exhibit such issues, as they are more or less designed for memory efficiency and/or average processing performance.
 Rationale These issues can be controlled by using deterministic memory allocators.
 Memory allocation is a well-studied area and various techniques have been reported (Refer to references below for some examples).
 Multiple AUTOSAR partners within the architecture group reportedly have such deterministic memory allocators implemented and have been used in mass-production systems.
 Note that such allocators should replace the default $malloc()/free()$ implementations provided in the standard C library, that sits underneath the C++ runtime library providing $new()/delete()$ and also STL that AUTOSAR Adaptive Platform also uses.
 This frees applications from providing its own custom deterministic allocators and installing it to custom-allocator-aware classes.
-Please refer to [3], [4], [5], and [6] for further information on memory fragmentation and memory allocation in real-time systems.
+Please refer to [3], [4], [5], and [6] for further information on memory fragmentation and memory allocation in real-time systems. • Communication Management • Adaptive Core A Intrusion Detection System Manager for Adaptive Platform Architectural cluster • Persistency • Execution Management • Time Synchronization ● Platform Health Management ▽

-$\Delta$

-• Communication Management

-• Adaptive Core

-• REST

-• Persistency

-• Execution Management

-• Time Synchronization

-Architectural • Platform Health Management
+\bigtriangleup

-cluster Identity and Access Management
+• Identity and Access Management

 • Diagnostic Management

 • Log and Trace

 • Cryptography

 • State Management

 • Update and Configuration Management

 • Network Management

 Category Safety

 Application affected No

+Accumptions Platform vendors and/or compiler vendors can replace the default memory allocation/deallocation functions to use deterministic versions of those functions

-Assumptions Platform vendors and/or compiler vendors can replace the default memory allocation/deallocation functions to use deterministic versions of those functions during critical phases of the runtime when such determinism is required for safety purposes.
+Application affected No Assumptions Platform vendors and/or compiler vendors can replace the default memory allocation/deallocation functions to use deterministic versions of those functions during critical phases of the runtime when such determinism is required for safety purposes.
 Constraints During certain phases of the runtime determinism is required.
-These are the phases in which the allocators need to be replaced with deterministic versions.

-• Not using dynamic memory allocation is not an alternative for using C++.

-Alternatives Disallow dynamic memory allocation during certain phases of the runtime in which determinism is required.
+These are phases in which the allocators need to be replaced with deterministic vertex.
+Alternatives Not using dynamic memory allocation is not an alternative for using C++.
+Disallow dynamic memory allocation during certain phases of the runtime in which determinism is required.
 This makes it very difficult to run complex code during these phases.
 Remarks No remarks.

-Related requirements [RS_AP_00129] Public types defined by functional clusters shall be designed to allow implementation without dynamic memory allocation
+Related [RS_AP_00129] Public types defined by functional clusters shall be requirements designed to allow implementation without dynamic memory allocation